 Thanks for visiting our website!
 The photo this month was taken in September 2016 during the elder installation ceremony in the Miramonte church in San Salvador, El Salvador.
 At this moment, this is the only church in El Salvador with elders.
 Plans call for installing deacons in the next few months.
+Coming next month--pictures of the elder installation in Neyba, Dominican Republic.
 [Click picture to enlarge.]

 Ministry has always been a team effort--Jan and I have shared the work of ministry and missions for 46+ years!
 In addition to the customary "Brother Bob," I am also known as dad and papaw.
 My favorite breakfast is huevos fritos, frijoles, and tortillas, with a good hot sauce and a cup of quality coffee!
 My greatest joy in life is being part of the kingdom; my #1 priority is to advance "kingdom things" and help develop "kingdom people."
 I seek to serve and share the good news about Jesus everywhere I go.
 One of the greatest blessings of my life is to be loved by so many people around the world!